 Section 10-2.
 Short-term Securities and Obligations.
 The Council may, by ordinance and without any election, borrow money, and may without any election otherwise incur payment obligations, in anticipation of the collection of taxes or other revenues.
 The Council may issue short-term securities or otherwise evidence the amount so borrowed or the payment obligation so incurred.
-Any such short-term securities or obligations shall mature or become payable within twelve (12) months from the date of issuance.
+Any such short-term securities or obligations shall mature or become payable no later than the last day of the fiscal year in which such securities or obligations are issued.
+[This section amended by a vote of the people held 4-2-02]

-- Section 10-3.
-General Obligation Securities and Obligations. (a) Except as otherwise provided in this Charter, no securities or other payment obligations, which the Town is obligated to pay in whole or in part from the proceeds of general ad valorem property taxes, shall be issued or otherwise incurred until the question of their issuance has been approved by a majority of the registered electors voting thereon at a regular or special election. - (b) Subsection (a) of this section shall not apply to any securities issued or other payment obligations incurred for the purpose of acquiring, constructing, improving, or extending any municipal utility system, or for the purpose of acquiring water or rights thereto, nor shall it apply to other long-term payment obligations or contracts for municipal utility system properties, services, or operations.
+Section 10-3.
+General Obligation Securities and Obligations.
+[This section amended by a vote of the people held 4-2-02]

+(a) Except as otherwise provided in this Charter, no securities or other payment obligations, which the Town is obligated to pay in whole or in part from the proceeds of general ad valorem property taxes, shall be issued or otherwise incurred until the question of their issuance has been approved by a majority of the registered electors voting thereon at any election at which such measures may, under Colorado law, be submitted to the registered electors of the Town.